KylieStanley/quiz-me/README.md

 # Quiz Me

 A game for learning your Array and String Prototype methods.
-Separate them into separate games of combine for a challenge.
+Play them separately or combine for a challenge.
 Once you win, see if you can beat your previous time!

 ### Set Up